How can I avoid tick bites?

 Use insect repellents with 30% DEET on exposed skin and clothing, but avoid the palms of hands and face.
 Apply the spray to your clothing, socks, shoes, tents and backpacks.
 Your clothes can also be treated with permethrin.
 You can purchase this product at most sporting goods stores and it will remain on your clothes for several clothes washings.

 When returning from the outdoors, check for ticks.
 Be especially observant of hair, body folds, ears, underarms and the back.
 Check your clothes and gear for ticks and wash these items immediately.
 Placing them in a hot clothes dryer will also help.

 What if I have been bitten by a tick?

 If you discover a tick, remove it immediately.
 The longer the tick feeds, the greater chance that it can transmit its bacteria to you.
 The easiest removal method is to use a pair of tweezers, grasp the tick as close to your skin as possible, and gently pull the tick off.
-Then, thoroughly wash your hands and the bite area with rubbing alcohol to prevent transmission to other areas of your body.
+Then, thoroughly wash your hands and the bite area with rubbing alcohol.

 When should I call the doctor?